neventa1/Introduction-to-Data-Science/README.md

 - Find Cheapest Gas Station for each region (where region == first three digits of region code)
 - How often do prices change (count distinct prices for each gas station and build average)

-Part two was to give visual plots (still to be done)
+Part two was to give visual plots
+- Visuals are given for first 5 questions
+- Plots are missing for brand, cheapest gas station per region, and price change frequency due to lack of creativity

 Task 2: define a business model
+- Given in text file

 Task 3: develop a predictive model
 1. Simpeler one: